 For providers, this shift means more structured assessments, increased reporting, and the need for documentation that justifies every aspect of care.

-The push for Integrated Behavioral Health means your documentation no longer exists in isolation.
+The push for integrated behavioral health means your documentation no longer exists in isolation.
 Mental health and primary care providers are expected to work together—and that collaboration has to be reflected in patient records.

 For behavioral health providers, this means an added layer of complexity—ensuring documentation reflects the full scope of a patient’s care, not just their mental health treatment.